andrelandgraf/andrelandgraf/README.md

 My personal website!
 It is hosted on Netlify! 💚

-It uses React, TypeScript, Tailwindcss, and [Remix](https://remix.run) and also includes the README.md that you are currently reading!
+It uses React, TypeScript, Tailwind CSS, and [Remix](https://remix.run) and also includes the README.md that you are currently reading!

 => Code: [andrelandgraf](https://github.com/andrelandgraf/andrelandgraf)
 => Website: [andre-landgraf.dev](https://www.andre-landgraf.dev)